flame-engine/flame/CONTRIBUTING.md

 of the PR doesn't reflect what GitHub defaults to for the merge commit title (if the title has been changed during the life time of the PR for example).

-All the default text should be removed from the commit message and if the PR is breaking, the instructions from the "Migration instruction" should be copied into the commit message.
+All the default text should be removed from the commit message and the PR description and the instructions from the "Migration instruction" (if the PR is breaking) should be copied into the commit message.

 ## Breaking changes